Does Welltower Seem Predictable?

 5-Year Chart

-(Source: Tradingview)
+(Source: TradingView)

-In the last three years, about 60% of the company's total revenue came from the seniors housing operating segment.
-It is safe to say that the company has been generating revenue in a sustainable manner.
-The company owns properties in major, high-growth markets in the United States, Canada and the United Kingdom, consisting of seniors housing, post-acute communities and outpatient medical properties, according to their latest SEC 10-K filing.
+In the last three years, about 60% of Welltower's total revenue came from the seniors housing operating segment.
+It is safe to say the company has been generating revenue in a sustainable manner.
+It owns properties in major high-growth markets in the United States, Canada and the United Kingdom, consisting of seniors housing, post-acute communities and outpatient medical properties, according to the company's latest SEC 10-K filing.

-The aging population in the U.S. is expected to increase by about 15% by the year 2020.
-The aging population in Canada is expected to increase by about 17% by the year 2020 The aging population in the U.K. is expected to increase by about 18% by the year 2020.
+The aging population in the U.S. is expected to increase by about 15% by the year 2020, while that in Canada is expected to increase by about 17%.
+The aging population in the U.K. is expected to increase by about 18% by 2020.

-This article focuses on the company's financial and operational performance and its future revenue growth.
+This article focuses on Welltower's financial and operational performance and its future revenue growth.

 Future Prospects / Macro View

 On October 13, 2016, the company acquired the Vintage Senior Living 19-property portfolio for a purchase price of $1.15 billion.
 Welltower is the largest owner of premier seniors housing properties in the United States, according to the CEO.
-The company invested over $1.5 billion of seniors housing investments so far year-to-date.
+It has invested over $1.5 billion in seniors housing investments so far year to date.
 The company further said in its press release as follows:

 The 19-property portfolio offers a combination of independent living, assisted living and memory care in premium locations that are concentrated in Southern and Northern California, including the Los Angeles and San Francisco metro markets.

-The company has clearly identified the revenue growth segment.
-They generate the majority of revenue from the seniors housing operating segment.
-I expect the company will continue investing in this segment.
+Welltower has clearly identified the revenue growth segment.
+The company generates the majority of revenue from the seniors housing operating segment, and I expect it will continue investing in this segment.
 I expect the company to generate higher revenue in this segment to sustain its revenue growth.
-The recent acquisition will bring additional revenue to the company.
+The recent acquisition will bring additional revenue to Welltower.
 The 19-property portfolio contains 2,590 units.
 According to the report, on average, the properties acquired in Southern California are roughly 83 percent occupied, versus 84 percent in the portfolio overall.

 Assumptions (revenue)

-= 2,590 units x$2,532 average monthly rent
+= 2,590 units x $2,532 average monthly rent

 = about $6.5 million per month